U.S. govt, top fuel supplier work to secure pipelines as closure enters 4th day

-EnergyU.S. govt, top fuel supplier work to secure pipelines as closure enters 4th day

-The U.S. government and the top U.S. fuel pipeline operator on Monday worked to secure the network that transports nearly half of the East Coast's supplies as a shutdown to halt a ransomware cyberattack entered its fourth day.
+NEW YORK (Reuters) -The U.S. government and the top U.S. fuel pipeline operator on Monday worked to secure the network that transports nearly half of the East Coast’s supplies as a shutdown to halt a ransomware cyberattack entered a fourth day.

-The attack on Colonial Pipeline (COLPI.UL) last week was one of the most disruptive digital ransom schemes ever reported and has sent shockwaves across the industry.
+The attack on Colonial Pipeline last week, one of the most disruptive digital ransom schemes ever reported, has sent shockwaves across the industry.
 The resulting shutdown has disrupted fuel supply across the eastern United States, triggered isolated sales restrictions at retail pumps and pushed benchmark gasoline prices to a three-year high.

 U.S. lawmakers urged stronger protections for critical U.S. energy infrastructure, and the White House has made restarting the fuel network a top priority and organized a federal task force to assess the impact and avoid more severe disruptions.

-The southeastern United States would likely be the first to see price increases at retail pumps, and demand has already picked up as drivers fill regional storage tanks.
-The southeast is the most dependent on the line and has fewer alternatives than states further north, and has seen prices spike during previous shutdowns. read more
+The southeastern United States would likely be the first to see price increases at retail pumps, and demand has already picked up as drivers fill their tanks.
+The southeast is the most dependent on the line and has fewer alternatives than states further north, and has seen prices spike during previous shutdowns.

 “My biggest concern, as far as the consumer goes, is that you end up with a run on the gasoline supplies at the gas station, further exacerbating what is happening at the terminals,” said Andrew Lipow, president of consultants Lipow Oil Associates LLC.